 The CIE also hosts events for returnees of UWEC study abroad programs.
 Make sure to keep up to date with these events and more by reading your e-mails.
 Global Outlook, the CIE e-newsletter for study abroad returnees, will be sent to your UWEC e-mail address monthly during the academic year.
-Liking our Facebook page also allows you to keep up with all of our activity before, during and after you're abroad!
+Liking our Facebook page and follow us on twitter also allows you to keep up with all of our activity before, during and after you're abroad!